 The key to the Mega Backdoor Roth are additional features that can be built into a Solo 401k.

-Pre-tax 401k contributions: These are the types of contributions you’re used to seeing in 401k plans.
+- Pre-tax 401k contributions: These are tax-deductible contributions.
+These are the types of contributions you’re used to seeing in 401k plans.

-Roth 401k contributions: Solo 401k plans can include a Roth subaccount to which after tax contributions can be made of up to $18,000 per year, which grows tax free like a Roth IRA.
+- Roth 401k contributions: These contributions are made on after-tax basis, but are forever tax-free.
+Solo 401k plans can include a Roth subaccount to which after tax contributions can be made of up to $18,000 per year, which grows tax free like a Roth IRA.

-Step 2: Do an in-plan Roth conversion on that money.
+- Step 2: Execute a 401k in-plan Roth conversion on those contributions.
 Voila!
 Roth money.